-The Company, particularly its Attractions, started FY2023/24 with a very strong financial first quarter.
-The Company is seeing strong demand for its product offering across its Attraction's portfolio.
-This positions the Company well for what should be a very busy summer.
+The Company, particularly its Attractions, had a very strong financial first half of 2023/24.
+The Company is seeing strong demand for its product offering across its Attraction's portfolio and was evident through the busy summer season.

-The real estate markets across the country are in a challenging period for land developers, given the current economic environment.
+The real estate markets across the country are in a challenging period for land developers, given the current economic environment with high interest rates and rising costs, while the need for additional housing continues to be top of mind for many.